aave/docs-gho/docs/developer-docs/gho-stability-module.md

 ### Price Strategy

-The GSM introduces the concept of Price Strategies that provide the ability to adjust the pricing ratio between GHO and the exogenous token, based on different strategies.
-The `PriceStrategy` oversee the calculation of the price ratio for a module instance, and:

-- Can be fixed.
-- Can be dynamic, based on price oracles and markets, linear curves, stableswap curves, etc.
+The GSM introduces a flexible Price Strategy framework, enabling the module to adapt its pricing mechanism based on market conditions or strategic objectives.
+This system supports both fixed and dynamic pricing strategies, allowing for adjustments in response to real-time market data or predetermined conditions.
+The initial implementation focuses on a fixed 1:1 pricing strategy for simplicity and stability, with provisions for future adaptation to dynamic strategies as dictated by DAO governance.

 ### Fee Strategy